murisi/L2/README.md

 ```

 ### Closures
 A restricted form of closures can be implemented in L2.
-The key to their implementation is to use the continue expression to "continue" out of the function that is supposed to provide the lexical environment.
+The key to their implementation is to `jump` out of the function that is supposed to provide the lexical environment.
 By doing this instead of merely returning from the environment function, the stack-pointer and thus the stack-frame of the environment are preserved.
-The following example implements a function that receives a single argument and "returns" (more accurately: continues) a continuation that adds this value to its own argument.
+The following example implements a function that receives a single argument and "returns" (more accurately: jumps out) a continuation that adds this value to its own argument.
 But first, the following transformations are needed:
 ```racket
 (environment env0 (args ...) expr0)
 ->